 PRINCIPLE | BALANCED ENVIRONMENTAL STEWARDSHIP

-Environmental stewardship, including the reduction of carbon emissions, is a critical responsibility of public power, as is cost-effective service to our customers.
+Environmental stewardship, including the reduction of carbon emissions, is a critical responsibility of public power.
 Federal environmental laws and regulations aimed at driving a clean energy future should be carefully crafted to minimize adverse consumer cost impacts and maintain grid reliability.
 In particular, policies should be cost-effective, rely on demonstrated technology, do not undermine electric system reliability, account for regional differences including the diversity of generation sources, and provide workable implementation schedules.
-It is critical to allow for adequate time and flexibility for implementation, to minimize cost impacts to consumers and to maintain grid reliability.
+It is critical to allow for adequate time and flexibility for implementation to minimize cost impacts to consumers and to maintain grid reliability.

 LPPC members are dedicated to protecting the environment and the health and welfare of the communities we serve.
 Currently about 36 percent of LPPC member-owned capacity is carbon-free, and this number is expected to increase by 10 percent in the next 10 years.
 LPPC members are also projected to purchase an additional 5,024 MW of carbon-free wind, solar, nuclear and hydro power over the next 10 years, which is 90 percent of members’ supply purchases.